Flags Flown by Stone Town Council

 Here are the flags you can see flying during the year:

-Flown on the Queen’s Birthday, the Queen’s Official Birthday, Remembrance Sunday and Armistice Day and on other days as appropriate.
+Flown on the King’s Birthday, the King’s Official Birthday, Remembrance Sunday and Armistice Day and on other days as appropriate.

 Flown on St George’s Day.